1995–96 First League of FR Yugoslavia: Overview

 Just as in the two previous seasons, the league was divided into 2 groups, A and B, consisting each one of 10 clubs.
 Both groups were played in league system.
 By winter break all clubs in each group meet each other twice, home and away, with the bottom four classified from A group moving to the group B, and being replaced by the top four from the B group.
 At the end of the season the same situation happened with four teams being replaced from A and B groups, adding the fact that the bottom two clubs from the B group were relegated into the Second League of FR Yugoslavia for the next season and replaced by the top two from that league.

-At the end of the season FK Partizan were the champions.
+At the end of the season FK Partizan became champions.

 The league top-scorer was FK Čukarički striker Vojislav Budimirović with 23 goals.

 The relegated clubs were FK Napredak Kruševac and FK Radnički Beograd.